Joan Luque

-Joan Luque Prados (born 16 June 1992) is a Spanish semi-professional footballer who plays as a winger for Maidstone United.
+Joan Luque Prados (born 16 June 1992) is a Spanish former professional footballer who played as a winger.

 Club career

 Early career

 Born in Barcelona, Catalonia, Luque spent two years with FC Barcelona between the ages of 11 and 13.
 After Barcelona he played for Damm and Gramenet.
 He also participated in the 2010 Copa del Rey Juvenil with Cornellà, after a short stint with Europa.

 Luque started his senior career with Gramenet's reserve team, in the regional leagues.
 On 7 June 2012, he agreed to a contract with Montañesa in the fourth division, but was deemed surplus to requirements and moved to fellow league team Vilassar de Mar.

 On 15 June 2013, Luque joined fellow fourth-tier side Santboià, but left for Sabadell B on the following 21 February.
 On 8 August 2014, he signed for Sant Rafel, still in the fourth level, and signed a new one-year contract the following 27 May 2015.

 In July 2016, Luque joined Llosetense, freshly relegated from Segunda División B.